ThomasGysemans/Ganko/README.md

 The default key for the LocalStorage is "Ganko" but you can change that in all methods that interact with the cache.

-Altough, the best way to load your components would be to not load any file at all.
+However, if you cache your templates, then you have to come up with your own way to detect whether or not a template's abstraction is out of date and needs to be re-built from the source.
+A solution to that is to put everything into a single JSON file.
 Indeed, reading a template file is expensive but it will always produce the same output for the same given file.
 Therefore, when building your app for deployment, consider creating a JSON file that holds all the information Ganko needs:

 ```typescript
 async function loadComponents() {